-Every home in Mexico have a just made salsa for the everyday food, my home wasn’t the exception, my dad used to make this salsa all the time, it is very tasty and if you are one of those brave persons to handle spicyness very well, this salsa is for you and if you are not very good with spicy food, you can also give it a try adding as many chillies you can handle.
+Every home in Mexico have a fresh made salsa in the fridge, my home wasn’t the exception, my dad used to make this salsa all the time, it is tasty and if you are one of those brave persons to handle spiciness very well, this salsa is for you!

-The ingredient that makes this salsa special is the arbol chilli or tree chilli if we trasnlate the word.
-The arbol chilli is a small and potent Mexican chili pepper also known as bird’s beak chile or rat’s tail chilli.
+The ingredient that makes this salsa special is arbol chilli or tree chilli if we translate the word.
+Arbol chilli is a Mexican chilli pepper also known as bird’s beak chile or rat’s tail chilli.

-Traditinally we put the vegetables on to a comal, a smooth flat griddle where we also cook tortillas or spices, but if you don’t have one, you can use a frying pan.
+Traditionally we put the vegetables on to a comal, a smooth flat griddle where we also cook tortillas or spices, but a frying pan would do the job.

-It is very easy to make and goes very well with tacos, burritos, beans or just as a nibble with some tortilla chips.
+It is very easy to make and goes very well with tacos, burritos, beans or just with some tortilla chips.

 - 2 big tomatoes